kredati/ludus/notes_and_research/thoughts_from_core.md

 ### Other additional thoughts
 * I find `get` cumbersome; I'm tempted to write `let get_result = get('result');`, which is fine, but feels like it's information.
 I'm avoiding that for now to see if the format for `get` might begin to feel more natural.
+* But when you can use it partially applied, it feels great.
+So.
 *